Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A stock market monitoring application uses Amazon Kinesis for data ingestion.
 During simulated tests of peak data rates, the Kinesis stream cannot keep up with the incoming data.
 What step will allow Kinesis to accommodate the traffic during peak hours?

 - [x] Install the Kinesis Producer Library (KPL) for ingesting data into the stream.
-- [ ] Reduce the data retention period to allow for more data ingestion using.
-DecreaseStreamRetentionPeriod.
+- [ ] Reduce the data retention period to allow for more data ingestion using `DecreaseStreamRetentionPeriod`.
-- [ ] Increase the shard count of the stream using UpdateShardCount.
+- [ ] Increase the shard count of the stream using `UpdateShardCount`.
 - [ ] Ingest multiple records into the stream in a single call using `PutRecords`.

 **[⬆ Back to Top](#table-of-contents)**